17 Comments

 6. I wonder who ar works for?

-1. blank CaptainObvious says:
+1. CaptainObvious says:

 Are you serious?
 He is referring to information that is literally IN THE ARTICLE.
 Does that make him a Big Pharma shill?